ronithgan/ronithgan.github.io/education.md

 ##### Classes at the University of Michigan

 I'm currently beginning my sophomore year at the University of Michigan.
 Here are a list of the main **CS** classes I've taken/am taking over my past year here:
+- EECS 485: Web Systems
+- EECS 376: Foundations of Computer Science
 - EECS 370: Introduction to Computer Organization
 - EECS 281: Advanced Data Structures and Algorithms
 - EECS 203: Discrete Mathematics
 - EECS 280: Programming and Intro Data Structures

 And here are some of the **business** classes I've taken/am taking:
+- TO 300: Business Information Systems
+- STRAT 290: Business Strategy
 - TO 301: Business Analytics and Statistics
 - ACC 300: Financial Accounting
-- BCOM 250: Introduction to Business Communication
+- BCOM 350: Professional Communication Strategies
-- ECON 101: Introduction to Economics
+- MO 300: Behavioral Theory in Management

 There are definitely a lot more courses I'll be taking at U-M over the next few years so this list will keep evolving!